ml-tooling/ml-workspace/README.md

 <img src="./docs/images/feature-desktop-vnc.png"/>

-Once you are connected, you will see a desktop GUI that allows you to install and use any tool that is available for Ubuntu.
+Once you are connected, you will see a desktop GUI that allows you to install and use full-fledged web-browsers or any other tool that is available for Ubuntu.
 Within the `Tools` folder on the desktop, you will find a collection of install scripts that makes it straightforward to install some of the most commonly used development tools, such as Atom, PyCharm, R-Runtime, R-Studio, or Postman (just double-click on the script).

 **Clipboard:** If you want to share the clipboard between your machine and the workspace, you can use the copy-paste functionality as described below: